Copyright 2022/2023 – countrywidemediation.co.uk

 With this being a general assumption that the pension is mutually earned and therefore jointly owned, there is some element of unfairness in the judgement.
 Mediation UK can solve this unfair treatment.
 This is because the qualified and expert mediator will come in independently to search a solution to help the disputing parties.

-It is to be noted that the major difference between a mediation UK and a solicitor UK in pension splitting is that solicitor UK makes decisions based on general assumptions while mediation UK makes decisions based on mutually agreed terms from both disputing parties.
+It is to be noted that the major difference between a Countrywide mediation and a solicitor in pension splitting is that solicitors makes decisions based on general assumptions while Countrywide Mediation makes decisions based on mutually agreed terms from both disputing parties.

 Legal disputes are a common feature in the court of laws.
 This disputes include land disputes, divorces, or legal action against employers.
-Even before turning to the solicitor UK, the disputing parties mostly try to talk to the third parties at the beginning only to realize that this method is not going to work.
+Even before turning to the a solicitor, the disputing parties mostly try to talk to the third parties at the beginning only to realize that this method is not going to work.

 This methods of approaching disputes are usually filled with many shortcomings.
 First and foremost, they involve huge costs which always keep on escalating as the case continues.
 It is common to find a small case spending thousands of pounds over a certain period.

 Secondly, the legal way can be time consuming.
 With the current complex and complicated nature of the laid down laws, legal cases take a long time to get solved.
 This is because a solicitor will need to examine all the laws that relate to the plaintiffs case.
-This can be stressful and the only solution to it is to try an approach known as mediation UK.
+This can be stressful and the only solution to it is to try an approach known as mediation.
+Contact us today to find out how we can help.

 Meetings will then be held in an attempt to resolve the dispute.
 The mediator’s main duty is to help the disputing parties to come to a common solution.
 This mutually agreed solution will then be written down as a record of future reference.